 The Shure SM7B is a storied dynamic microphone that features a yoke mount, a rugged housing, and an internal shock mount that keep mechanical noise from handling and adjusting to a minimum.
 An extra-thick removable windscreen also helps keep vocals pure and unhindered by noise in close-talk applications.

-Things to consider when buying the best microphone for vocals
+Things to consider when buying the best microphones for vocals

-The best broadcast microphones for vocal use are typically built differently than live sound microphones and have an emphasis on eliminating ambient noise, handling noise, and other disruptive environmental factors that might otherwise interfere with the recorded sound.
-For the best podcasting and streaming vocal sound possible, go with a mic like the Shure SM7B that has a heavy-duty housing, swappable windscreens for close-talk applications, and an internal shock mount.
+The best broadcast microphones for vocal use are typically built differently than live sound microphones.
+They emphasize eliminating ambient noise, handling noise, and other disruptive environmental factors that might otherwise interfere with the recorded sound.
+For the best podcasting and streaming vocal sound possible, go with a mic like the Shure SM7B that has heavy-duty housing, swappable windscreens for close-talk applications, and an internal shock mount.
 If you want USB functionality in your broadcast mic, you might also consider the Shure MV7 or the Samson Q9U (reviewed here).

-If versatility is important to you, you’ll probably want to go with a condenser mic.
+If versatility is important, you’ll probably want to use a condenser mic.
 While dynamic microphones are great for guitar amps, drums, and other loud sources, condensers provide a level of detail and sensitivity that makes them much better suited to all-around duties.
-If you’re looking for a main studio microphone for recording vocals, acoustic guitar, piano, and other instruments, investing in a condenser mic such as the AKG C414 XLII eliminates the potential future need to buy more microphones as more needs arise.
+If you’re looking for the main studio microphone for recording vocals, acoustic guitar, piano, and other instruments, investing in a condenser mic, such as the AKG Pro Audio C414 XLII, eliminates the potential need to buy more microphones as more needs arise.

 Do you want portability?